 Published on 24 February, 2017

-Recent research suggests that you need, on average, £33,000 for a deposit on a house in the UK, and so people are increasingly starting to really crunch the numbers, budget and save the pennies wherever possible.
+With record average house prices, it’s no secret that these days it’s harder than ever for first-time-buyers to get a foot on the property ladder.
+Recent research suggests that you need, on average, £33,000 for a house deposit in the UK.
+Would-be home owners are starting to really crunch the numbers budget-wise and save the pennies wherever possible.

-When working out the potential savings to be had, we took a wide range of factors into consideration.
-These included researching the average cost of eight different activities, and then comparing these to the average cost of a house deposit in the UK (£33,000).
-For the purpose of consistency, the research and time-frames visualised in the graphic and table below are based on the cost of one single person, and prices used in calculations are accurate as of February 2017.
+When calculating potential savings to be had, we took a wide range of factors into consideration.
+We researched the average cost of those activities and compared it to the average house deposit cost (that magic £33,000).
+Prices used in calculations are accurate as of February 2017.

 (Apologies to mobile users - this table may not fit your screen very well.
 We'll keep working on it!)